zammad/zammad-org/src/de/reference/rest-api/calendar.md

 ::: danger

-**Dies ist eine dauerhafte Entfernung**
+**This is a permanent removal**:

-Bitte beachten Sie, dass das Entfernen von Kalenderkonfigurationen nicht rückgängig gemacht werden kann.
+Please note that removing Calendar configurations cannot be undone.

-Das Entfernen von Kalendern mit Referenzen in SLA-Konfigurationen ist nicht möglich über die API - dies wird angezeigt durch
+Removing calendars with references in SLA configurations is not possible via API - this will be indicated by
 `"error": "Can't delete, object has references."`.
-Dies ist *kein* Fehler.
+This is _not_ a bug.
 :::

 ::: details Show response